SESMG/SESMG/docs/index.rst

 The global radiation is
 composed of direct and diffuse radiation.
-The ``direct horizontal irradiance'' dirhi is the amount of sun radiation as directly received by a horizontal surface.
-The ``diffuse horizontal irradiance'' dhi is the share of radiation, which arrives via scattering effects on the same surface.
+The "direct horizontal irradiance" dirhi is the amount of sun radiation as directly received by a horizontal surface.
+The "diffuse horizontal irradiance" dhi is the share of radiation, which arrives via scattering effects on the same surface.
 A part of the global radiation is reflected on the ground surface and can thus cause an additional radiation contribution on the photovoltaic